RobHynes/FYP_chatbot/data/nlu.md

 - am I talking to a human?
 - Am I talking to a human
 - are you human
+- what are you?
+- what's your name?

 ## intent:complex_request
 - Tell me about [action](genre) [movies](type:movie) from [2017](DATE)